CosmWasm/cw-plus/packages/storage-plus/README.md

 repo.
 This is a first draft of many types.
 We will update the status after they have been used more heavily and the interfaces stabilized.

-The ideas/desired functionality in here should be more or final, just the form to express them that is not final.
+The ideas/desired functionality in here should be more or less final, it's just the form to express them that is not final.
 As we add new functionality, we will continue to refine the foundations, but maintain semver.

 ## Usage Overview